 If you're looking for feedback on the content of your work, you'll need a critique.
-As an editor, I can give you an objective evaluation as well as a blueprint for revision.
+I'll give you an objective evaluation as well as a blueprint for revision.

 When I critique a manuscript, whether fiction or nonfiction, I provide an honest, thorough, straightforward assessment of the work.
 I examine all of the elements of storytelling: prose; sentence and paragraph construction; characterization, pacing, dialogue, sensory details, and other aspects of scene writing; chapter structure, overall narrative arc, and emotional/psychological impact.

-Manuscript review: This is the least time-intensive critique option, and therefore it's the least expensive.
-I'll give your work a careful reading but will not make margin comments.
+Manuscript review: I'll give your work a careful reading but will not make margin comments.
 All feedback will be presented in a summary.
 I'll address what I feel are the most pressing of the issues outlined above; or you can ask me to focus on the issues which are of greatest concern to you.
 I'll outline overall strengths and weaknesses and provide specific advice on revising the manuscript.
 If requested, I’ll also offer an assessment of the manuscript's potential for publication.

-Detailed critique: This option covers all of the storytelling elements outlined above; or you can ask me to focus on particular issues.
-Regardless of length, I read each work twice--once to get a sense of the content and a second time to make comments.
-I write or type comments directly on the page, offering specific suggestions for improvement: a scene which might be expanded, an idea which needs clarification, a section of text which could be deleted or moved in order to improve flow.
+Standard critique: This option covers all of the storytelling elements outlined above; or you can ask me to focus on particular issues.
+I type comments directly on the page, offering specific suggestions for improvement: a scene which might be expanded, an idea which needs clarification, a section of text which could be deleted or moved in order to improve flow.

 If you’d like to inquire about my services: